Louis Garneau Fit Sensor 2 Bib Review

 One of the best qualities of the Sensor 2s was their fit.
 They use a 10-panel design with flatlock seams to allow the shorts to meld to your body, avoiding chafing and rub - there's nothing quite as annoying as unearned blisters.
 It's also worth noting that they can be a bit warm in hot weather, so they are best suited to spring, fall, and winter riding.

-One of the things we liked about these was their broad, smooth should straps that kept the britches from sagging, but also minimized the shoulder irritation and didn't make us think about nipple Band-Aids once.
+One of the things we liked about these was their wide, smooth shoulder straps that kept the britches from sagging, but also minimized the shoulder irritation and didn't make us think about nipple Band-Aids once.
 As great as they were, they came in a bit behind most of the award winners.
 If you are looking for a more comfortable fit, we suggest trying out the new Top Pick for Best Bang for the Buck Pearl Izumi Quest Splice, which allows a little more freedom of movement.
-You might also look at the Pearl Izumi P.R.O.
-Escape bibs, our Top Pick for Short Course, which also allow a good range of movement.

 Efficiency and Pedal Friendliness

-The material did a good job of hugging the body and snapping back into place, but its resistance was a nagging annoyance, and that set it back in the ratings a bit.
+The material did an excellent job of hugging the body and snapping back into place, but its resistance was a nagging annoyance, and that set it back in the ratings a bit.
 The more agreeable threads ended up taking home awards.
-If epidermal cling and freedom of movement are the sort of thing you're into, give these three award winners a go: SUGOi Evolution Pro, Izumi P.R.O.
-Escape, and Izumi Quest Splice.
+If epidermal cling and freedom of movement are the sort of thing you're into, give these three award winners a go: SUGOi Evolution Bibs, and Izumi Quest Splice.